 WSIB coverage is provided for pupils (secondary school students) who

-- are registered in Ministry of Education work education programs or experiential learning programs, and
+- are participating in Ministry of Education work education or experiential learning programs with publicly funded schools, and

 These pupils are deemed to be "workers" under the Education Act and are covered as such for WSIB purposes.